torbsd/torbsd.github.io/blog.md

     $ env PKG_PATH=http://mirrors.nycbug.org/pub/snapshots/packages/amd64/
     $ doas pkg_add tbb

-__Note that that we are still tinkering with TB 5.5 which has some significant vulnerabilities that could disclose a user's identity.
+__Be aware that that we are still tinkering with TB 5.5 which has some significant vulnerabilities that could disclose a user's identity.
 TB 5.5.2 is in the pipeline.__

-A last question for TB testers out there: does a Tor Browser icon appear on the desktop after TB installs?
+A question for TB testers out there: does a Tor Browser icon appear on the desktop after TB installs?

 According to the general standards on window manager desktops, it should as the installer places /usr/local/share/applications/tor-browser.desktop into ~/.local/share/applications.
-However, on XFCE it doesn't appear.
-How about KDE and Gnome users out there?
+However, on XFCE it doesn't appear and the file needs to be place in ~/Desktop.
+How about KDE and GNOME users out there?
 Let us know.

 ###20160221###